Long Division Calculator

 Keep decimal places in the steps.

-Long division is a way to divide a large number by working from left to right.
-The number being divided is called the dividend, and the number you divide by is called the divisor.
-For example, in 200 ÷ 13, the dividend is 200 and the divisor is 13.
+Long division is a step-by-step way to divide a large number.
+The number being divided is the dividend, and the number you divide by is the divisor.

 Long Division Calculator: Components of Division